Tim-Jackins/git-lessons/engineering/2_hello_github.md

 git push origin master
 ```

-Your terminal is going to ask you to put in your GitHub username and password so that it push code to your remote repo.
+Your terminal is going to ask you to put in your GitHub username and password so that it pushes code to your remote repo.

 Now go to your remote repository's page on GitHub.com, and refresh the page.
 Wow!
 Everything is now the same locally as it is remotely.
 Congrats on your first public repository!